zipkinlab/Leuenberger_etal_2025_PNAS/README.md

 ### Miscellaneous data
 1. [BflyNames.csv](Data/BflyNames.csv): Contains family, NABA Code (`UMD_Code`), scientific name, common name, and additional information about each species in the NABA dataset.
 2. [ButterflyTraitGroups.csv](Data/ButterflyTraitGroups.csv): Initial functional trait groupings for butterfly species, based on LepTraits and expert knowledge.
 Split species into four groups: migratory, resident univoltine, resident generalist, and resident specialist.
 Includes a count of observations, but those numbers are not the final count.
+3. [sbus.traits_w_disturb.nov2023.csv](Data/sbus.traits_w_disturb.nov2023.csv): Trait data from [Edwards et al. 2025](https://www.science.org/doi/10.1126/science.adp4671), used for overwintering (diapause) data.
+4. [TraitsButterflyCrossley.csv](https://github.com/mcrossley3/NorthAmericanButterflies/tree/master): Trait data from [Crossley et al. 2025](https://onlinelibrary.wiley.com/doi/10.1111/gcb.15582), used to check a couple of overwintering stages (diapause).
+5. [CountyKey.RData](Data/CountyKey.RData): County indicator and county name, used to keep track of which county is which during post-processing.
+Originally created in [TryModel_spAbundance.R](Code/R/TryModel_spAbundance.R), line 214 (commented out)

 ## Data availability statement:
-Covariate data will be made available before publication and is available upon request during peer review.
+Covariate data and data regarding names and groups are available.
 Butterfly data are proprietary and were obtained from the North American Butterfly Association (https://www.naba.org/), the Iowa Butterfly Survey Network (https://www.reimangardens.com/collections/insects/iowa-butterfly-survey-network/), the Illinois Butterfly Monitoring Network (https://bfly.org/), the Michigan Butterfly Network (https://michiganbutterfly.org/) and the Ohio Lepidopterists (http://www.ohiolepidopterists.org/).
 These data may be available upon reasonable request to LR and with permission from the aforementioned programs.

 ## Code availability statement:
 Code needed to run analyses (R scripts) is available at this GitHub repository: https://github.com/wleuenberger/ButterflyCommunityTrends.